-The easiest and smartest way to cook bacon strips is in the oven.
-No need to fry your bacon because baked bacon is as crispy and less messy.
+How to get crispy and chewy bacon?
+Cooking bacon in the oven is the easiest and smartest way to cook bacon strips!
+To perfection.
+No need to even fry your bacon because baked bacon is just as crispy, but less messy.
 Perfect splatter free bacon in 15 minutes!
-What a delicious way to prepare this American classic for breakfast, dinner and even dessert!
+What a delicious way to prepare this American classic for breakfast, dinner and maybe even dessert!

 - First things first, preheat oven to 375 F.

 - Next, you will need to prepare a large baking sheet and line it with parchment paper or foil.

 - Now lay bacon strips in a single layer on the baking sheet, but do not let the bacon strips overlap or they will stick together.